Ausar Thompson

+Thompson was selected fifth overall by the Pistons in the 2023 NBA draft.
+He was the NBA steals leader and made the NBA All-Defensive First Team in the 2025–26 NBA season.

 Early life

 Thompson was born to Maya Wilson and Troy Thompson and raised in San Leandro, California.
 He is of Jamaican descent through his father.
 His identical twin brother, Amen, was born one minute before him; they share the middle name "XLNC" (pronounced "excellence").
 Thompson’s older brother, Troy Jr., played college basketball for Prairie View A&M. His uncle, Mark Thompson, represented Jamaica in 400-meter hurdles at the 1992 Summer Olympics.
 He and Amen began training for basketball under the guidance of their father by age seven and drew inspiration from LeBron James.
 The twins were homeschooled in sixth and seventh grades to focus on basketball.

 High school career

 Entering eighth grade, Thompson and his family moved to Fort Lauderdale, Florida so that he and Amen could play high school basketball one year early at Pine Crest School.
 The twins immediately started for the team.
 As a sophomore, Thompson averaged 17.3 points, 6.3 rebounds and 2.6 assists per game, earning second-team All-County honors.
 Entering his junior season, he was named to the Broward County Fab Five by the Sun Sentinel.
 Thompson averaged 22.6 points, 7.2 rebounds and 3.4 assists per game, helping his team win the Class 4A state championship.
 He shared Broward County Class 5A-1A co-player of the year with Amen.